rolling-scopes-school/tasks/tasks/connections/milestone_6.people_groups.md

   (except if error occurs): **10 points**
 - _Update_ button is disabled after clicking during updating and until the timer is active: **5 points**
 - clicking on _Create_ button the modal window is opened.
-There is reactive form with validation and submit button: **10 points**
+There is form with validation and submit button: **10 points**
 - submit button in modal window should be disabled until form is valid: **5 points**
 - clicking on submit button in modal window the appropriate http-request is sent to create new group.
 Modal window is closed only if http-request succeeded: **15 points**
-- error messages are displayed if any http-request fails: **10 points**
+- toast messages with appropriate text are displayed if http-request fails or succeed: **10 points**
 - clicking on list item the user is redirected to group dialog page: **5 points**

 #### People list (right)